Pelagicore/software-factory-blueprint/docs/articles/baseplatform/repo-manifests.rst

 Using the repo tool
 -------------------
-In the yocto setting, only two of the repo commands are typically used: ``repo init`` and ``repo sync``.
-The first sets up repo in the current working directory, and the second downloads all the git repositories pointed out by the manifest selected.
+In the yocto setting, two repo commands are commonly used: ``repo init`` and ``repo sync``.
+The first sets up repo in the current working directory, and the second downloads all the git repositories in the selected manifest.

 .. code-block:: bash